 A common misconception is that by having a living trust, no administration is required.
-It is true that, absent problems described below, the administration of a trust will typically avoid a court probate proceeding.
-However, that does not mean that an administration is not required.
-In fact, a typical trust must be processed in much the same way a probate estate is processed through the court, although it will typically avoid court involvement.
+It is true that the administration of a trust will typically avoid a court probate proceeding.
+This does not mean, however, that an administration is not required.
+In fact, a typical trust must be processed in much the same way a probate estate is processed through the court.

 Trusts are generally drafted and designed to avoid the necessity of having a court administer the trust after the settlor’s death.
-Occasionally, however, there are instances where a trust is ambiguous, needs some type of clarification or modification, or where the trustee desires court approval of actions taken in the administration.
-In those situations, a trust administration matter can find its way to court.
-The advisability of seeking court approval is best determined after reviewing the particular circumstances of the trust involved with a professional well versed in trust administration matters.
+Occasionally, there are instances where a trust is ambiguous, needs clarification, or the trustee desires court approval of actions taken in the administration.
+In those situations, a trust administration matter can require court action.
+The advisability of seeking court approval is best determined with a professional well-versed in trust administration matters.

 A trust should be funded by the settlor of the trust when the trust is created through the transfer of title of the settlor’s assets to the trust.
-In cases where the settlor neglected to transfer title of his/her assets or where title to an asset was inadvertently not transferred to the trust, the trustee, following the settlor’s death, will need to arrange for transfer of the assets to the trust if possible.
-There are different methods, depending on the circumstances, to obtain the transfer of those assets to the trust, including declarations and court orders.
+In cases where the settlor neglected to transfer the title of his/her assets or where the title to an asset was inadvertently not transferred to the trust, the trustee will need to arrange for the transfer of the assets to the trust.
+There are different methods to obtain the transfer of those assets to the trust, including declarations and court orders.

-It varies.
 For a single settlor trust with only one beneficiary, the administration process can be completed in a few months.
 For a more complex trust, or for trusts with litigious beneficiaries, the administration process can take as long as, or longer than, the probate proceeding process.
-However, the trust administration process can be expedited by a knowledgeable attorney, who can guide the trustee on the steps to take to conclude the administration as quickly as possible.
+The trust administration process can be expedited by a knowledgeable attorney, who can guide the trustee to conclude the administration as quickly as possible.

 Estate administration is the generic term for the administration of a decedent’s estate.
 Estate administration can encompass one or more simplified procedures, a probate proceeding, and/or a trust administration.
 In essence, an estate administration (by any method) requires:

-Of course, estate administration is considerably more complex in high net worth cases and/or where assets must be liquidated to pay debts and taxes, where there are contested claims against the estate, where the decedent owned land in another state, where the decedent left a dependent minor child or spouse, or where any combination of these and/or other issues exists.
-Both the estate administrator (i.e., the executor or trustee) and beneficiaries of an estate often need an advisor to help them navigate this complex area to ensure that the administration is done properly and to understand and protect their rights.
-Some of the simplified procedure situations include the following:
+Estate administration is considerably more complex in high net worth cases and/or where assets must be liquidated to pay debts and taxes, where there are contested claims against the estate, where the decedent owned land in another state, where the decedent left a dependent minor child or spouse, or where any combination of these and/or other issues exists.
+Both the estate administrator and the beneficiaries of an estate often need an advisor to help them navigate this complex area to ensure that the administration is done properly and to understand and protect their rights.

-A surviving spouse, and in some cases the decedent’s minor children, have a number of administration options which are not available to other beneficiaries of a decedent’s estate.
-These options include a Spousal Property Petition, Surviving Spouse Affidavit, declarations to confirm community property title to real property, Probate Homesteads, and Family Allowance Petitions.
+A surviving spouse, and in some cases the decedent’s minor children, have a number of administration options that are not available to other beneficiaries of a decedent’s estate.
+These options include a spousal property petition, surviving spouse affidavit, declarations to confirm community property title to real property, probate homesteads, and family allowance petitions.